MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 The Azure CLI is an optional method for submitting quantum jobs using a terminal window in Visual Studio Code.

 1. Install the [Azure CLI](/cli/azure/install-azure-cli).
-1. Open the command line.
+1. Open a Windows command prompt.
-1. Install the latest Azure CLI `quantum` extension:
+1. In the command prompt, run the following command to update to the latest Azure CLI `quantum` extension:

     ```cmd
     az extension add \